Test Before Suggest

 Joseph wishes someone, somewhere along the line, would have suggested celiac testing.
 Once gluten free, there is no point.
 No gluten = no antibodies to test for.
 Once gluten free, damaged villi heal, meaning an upper endoscopy should come back with a healthy biopsy.

 But he felt too good to go back to eating gluten to confirm a diagnosis.

 This process, however, has put celiac on their family radar.
 When their daughter started experiencing stomach problems, they requested tests for celiac.
 Even with his own history, a simple request sadly wasn’t enough.
 They had to push to get her tested.
 OH.MY.GOSH!
 What is the big deal?
-Why the resistance to test for celiac?!
+Why is there such resistance to test for celiac?!

 I look forward to hearing her results.

 I like to hear about the blessings this diet brings a person and their family.
 And even more, I like sharing these stories.